Andrei Soldatov: Firing by Novaya Gazeta

-On November 12, 2008, Soldatov's employer Novaya Gazeta fired him and Agentura.Ru colleague Irina Borogan.
+On 12 November 2008, Soldatov's employer Novaya Gazeta fired him and Agentura.Ru colleague Irina Borogan.
 In a press release, Soldatov and Borogan said that Novaya Gazeta had ceased its collaboration with Agentura.Ru without explanation.
-‘They even removed our banner from their website,' said Soldatov, noted by Maria Eismont in Index on Censorship on November 27).
+‘They even removed our banner from their website,' said Soldatov, noted by Maria Eismont in Index on Censorship on 27 November).

 Publishing activities

 In December 2005, Andrei Soldatov published with Irina Borogan the book New patriot games.
 How secret services have been changing their skin 1991-2004.

 In April 2008 Praeger published the PSI Handbook of Global Security and Intelligence: National Approaches: Volume 1 - The Americas and Asia; Volume 2 - Europe and the Middle East.
 Soldatov is the author of the chapter on Russia's secret services.

 In September 2010 Andrei Soldatov and Irina Borogan's book The New Nobility: The Restoration of Russia's Security State and the Enduring Legacy of the KGB was published by PublicAffairs, a member of the Perseus Books Group.

 In August 2011 the Russian version of The New Nobility sat in seventh place on the best seller list of Knizhnoe Obozrenie.
 In early September it was in second place on the best seller list.
-On September 20 the authors were informed by Elena Evgrafova, a chief editor of Alpina Business Books/United Press, that on September 14, the General Director of the Chekhov Poligraphic Complex, German Kravchenko, received a letter from the Moscow department of the FSB in which the Head of the 2nd Directorate of the 6th Inter-regional Section A.I.Sergeev requested the identities of people who placed an order for The New Nobility.
+On 20 September the authors were informed by Elena Evgrafova, a chief editor of Alpina Business Books/United Press, that on 14 September, the General Director of the Chekhov Poligraphic Complex, German Kravchenko, received a letter from the Moscow department of the FSB in which the Head of the 2nd Directorate of the 6th Inter-regional Section A.I.Sergeev requested the identities of people who placed an order for The New Nobility.

 In October 2011 the French version of The New Nobility came out, published by François Bourin editeur.
 In December 2011 the Estonian edition was published by Tänapäev.
 In January 2012 the book came out in Chinese, published by CITIC.

 In recent time he wrote about Kremlin's efforts to quell opposition after the wave of demonstration in 2011/2012.
 He also wrote about new developments in Russia in tougher control of social networks and in surveillance on the Internet.
 The Boston Marathon bombing gave him reason to divert attention to terrorist networks, covering Russia and the US.

+In July 2025, the State Duma passed a law officially restoring the Federal Security Service's authority to operate its own detention centers.
+Soldatov and Irina Borogan described the legislation as "a foundation for a new Gulag” and predicted a major expansion of political repression in Russia: "Special railcars, ships, aircraft, powers to transport prisoners, and the authority to rule and punish within prison walls — all of this, under FSB control, points to preparations for repressions on a scale we haven’t yet seen."
+FSB detention centers would hold prisoners accused of treason, espionage, terrorism, and extremism.